cobbler/cobbler.github.io/manuals/2.6.0/4/10_-_Moving_to_a_New_Server.md

 layout: manpage
 title: Moving to a new Server
 meta: 2.6.0
+nav: 10 - Moving to a new server
+navversion: nav26
 ---

 <p>What if you have Cobbler installed on Box A, and decide it really